 Sabrina was quick to tell me it requires patience and that every piece has been worth the wait.

 “The engraving represents a long wonderful journey.”

 Choosing a favorite piece would be akin to choosing a favorite child. . . impossible!
 But the piece that is probably the biggest conversation starter is an Elsa Peretti "Saddle Clutch" by Tiffany & Co. that her husband, a fabulously talented gift giver, gave her to celebrate a special occasion.
 At this point, Sabrina has trained her eye to see expanses of silver as blank palettes and this one was worthy of a very special monogram.
-To make it even more special, she and her husband met with John and Lana together to discuss the creative process and at one point, her husband secretly whispered a private message that he wanted engraved on it.
-John and Lana happily obliged making an extraordinary and iconic design deeply personal.
+To make it even more special, she and her husband met with John to discuss the creative process and at one point, her husband secretly whispered a private message that he wanted engraved on it.
+John happily obliged making an extraordinary and iconic design deeply personal.